i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 ---

-We use ck from Noise state after tunnel build record encryption/decrytion to derivve following keys: reply key, AES layer key, AES iv key and garlic reply key/tag for OBEP.
+We use ck from Noise state after tunnel build record encryption/decrytion to derive following keys: reply key, AES layer key, AES IV key and garlic reply key/tag for OBEP.

 Reply key:
 Unlike long records we can't use left part of ck for reply key, because it's not last and will be used later.